DFKI-NLP/kibad-llm/docker/faktencheck-db/README.md

 - Ubuntu: `sudo apt install podman podman-compose`
   - If you have installed docker, set the compose provider for podman: `export PODMAN_COMPOSE_PROVIDER=podman-compose`
+  - In case you have not added any registries (podman will let you know with an error message), adding docker.io gets you going: `echo 'unqualified-search-registries = ["docker.io"]' | sudo tee -a /etc/containers/registries.conf`
 - MacOS: `brew install podman podman-compose` then `podman machine init` and `podman machine start`.
 This starts a very small Linux VM that you can stop with `podman machine stop`.
 You do not need any further setup commands as we neither need root nor the docker api.

 ## Alternative: set up Docker (not recommended)